How Sequels Destroy the Movie Industry

 One of the lowest budget horror movies, The Blair Witch Project, was created on a meager budget of under 1 million with some sources claiming it be as low as under $50,000 when first produced, and it has grossed over 200 million dollars worldwide.

-More recently the Paranormal Activity franchise has scored a similar feat.
-The amount of financial success those two movies generated meant that there would be a plethora of sequels and prequels to be made.
+More recently the Paranormal Activity and the Conjuring franchises scored a similar feat.
+The amount of financial success those movies generated meant that there would be a plethora of sequels and prequels to be made.

-For the Blair Witch Project, its sequel was a failure and further sequels based on the original were axed, but the Paranormal Activity franchise had multiple prequels and sequels that continued to be financially successful despite bad ratings.
+For the Blair Witch Project, its sequel was a failure and further sequels based on the original were axed, but the Paranormal Activity and Conjuring franchises had multiple prequels and sequels that continued to be financially successful despite bad ratings.

 The State of the Movie Industry